 “The raison d’être of fraternities was to define masculinity in a way that emphasized aggression — that emphasized violence,” he said.
 “I think universities should wash their hands of the whole thing.
 Our students aren’t children.
 It’s infantilizing for us to regulate them.”

-Penn State President Eric Barron has publicly that they could see “the beginning of the end of Greek life at Penn State” if chapters continued to break school rules.
+Penn State President Eric Barron has publicly warned fraternities and sororities that they could see “the beginning of the end of Greek life at Penn State” if chapters continued to break school rules.

 At Penn however, Greek leaders have publicly rejected calls to de-recognize affiliated chapters from the university, noting how unrecognized chapters can produce greater problems for the school without supervision.

-“As we’ve seen with Penn’s chapters that’ve moved off-campus, they continue to function as social groups,” Panhellenic Council President and College senior Caroline Ohlson at the time.
+“As we’ve seen with Penn’s chapters that’ve moved off-campus, they continue to function as social groups,” Panhellenic Council President and College senior Caroline Ohlson told the DP at the time.
 “They just do so with even more risk because the University isn’t holding them accountable.”

-Penn a two-month investigation into off-campus organizations, which tend to operate like underground fraternities and sororities.
+Penn recently completed a two-month investigation into off-campus organizations, which tend to operate like underground fraternities and sororities.

 Zimmerman disputed this notion, saying the bulk of analysis at schools which have de-recognized fraternities recently, such as Bowdoin, Williams, Rollins and Middlebury, shows levels of alcohol abuse and sexual assault decreasing.